pyscf/pyscf/doc/source/dft.rst

     mf.xc = 'HF'
     mf.kernel()

-The XC functional string is parsed against the following rules.
+The XC functional string is parsed against the rules, as described below.

 * The given functional description must be a one-line string.
 * The functional description is case-insensitive.